polarfire-soc/hart-software-services/README.md

     $ sudo apt install python3-tk

+First, ensure that the environment variable `$SC_INSTALL_DIR` is set to the location of SoftCOnsole on your system.
+For example, assuming that SoftConsole is installed at  `/home/user/Microchip/SoftConsole-v2022.2`:

+    $ export SC_INSTALL_DIR=/home/user/Microchip/SoftConsole-v2022.2

-For building on Linux from the command line you must configure the path appropriately.
-For example, if using SoftConsole v2021.3, use the following:
+For building on Linux from the command line, configure the path appropriately.
+For example, the following will add the SoftConsole provided Python and RISC-V compiler toolchain to the path:

+    $ export PATH=$PATH:$SC_INSTALL_DIR/python/bin:$SC_INSTALL_DIR/riscv-unknown-elf-gcc/bin

+Next, set the environment variable `$FPGENPROG` to the location of the fpgenprog tool installed by Libero -- this is used to program the eNVM ('make program') and also to generate hex files suitable for programming by Libero, or inclusion in the fabric design with Libero.
+For example, assuming that Libero is installed at `/usr/local/microsemi/Libero_SoC_v2021.2/`:

-    $ export PATH=$PATH:$HOME/Microchip/SoftConsole-v2021.3/python/bin:$HOME/Microchip/SoftConsole-v2021.3/riscv-unknown-elf-gcc/bin
+    $ export FPGENPROG=/usr/local/microsemi/Libero_SoC_v2021.2/Libero/bin64/fpgenprog

-If using a different version of SoftConsole, change the `v2021.3` substring in the line above to correctly match your system.
+To make these persistent upon logging in, these three environment variables - `$SC_INSTALL_DIR`, `$FPGENPROG` and the additions to `$PATH` - should be updated in your user shell initialization file (for example, `/home/user/.bashrc` for those running the bash shell).

 You can enter an interactive Kconfiglib configuration selection by running `make BOARD=mpfs-icicle-kit-es config`.
 This will generate a `.config` file (which is used to configure the Make build system) and a `config.h` header file (which is used to configure the source code):